jbannick/hellokata-java/KATA.md

 Code Kata are my way to address these issues and stay very good at what I do.

-Designing and coding Kata are means for achieving a comprehensive knowledge of a language, and  staying current with it.
+Designing and coding Kata are means for achieving a comprehensive knowledge of a language, and  staying current.

 Practicing Kata is how I keep my toolset for a specific language fully stocked, even when my job requires working with a different language.